ChainArgos/dashargos-research/theoretical/crime_fraction.md

 Motivated by [this tweet](https://x.com/davidzmorris/status/1785296620289958024).

-The question, in primary school terms, is: pick some subset of n transaction from the whole world of transactions. x is the % of those transaction that are laundering the proceeds of crime.
+The question, in primary school terms, is: pick some subset of n transactions from the whole world of transactions. x is the % of those transaction that are laundering the proceeds of crime.
 If y is the pct of GDP that is laundered each year do we expect x = y, x > y or y < x?

+That statement, perhaps involving colored balls or pieces of fruit instead of transactions, should be familiar to just about everyone.

+We will use a little math here.
+But you do not need to understand the math to understand the results at the bottom -- you just need to know these are standard statistical methods.

 ## Setup